 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
+The layout of reception and waiting areas provided some privacy when reception staff were dealing with patients.
+We were told that personal information was not discussed at the reception desk.
 Staff told us that if a patient asked for more privacy they would take them into another room.
 The reception computer screens were not visible to patients and staff did not leave patients' personal information where other patients might see it.
 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.